Updated: 30 May 2017

 Whilst the Doge’s Palace is world famous, its Secret Itineraries Tour certainly qualifies as one of the best hidden gems in Venice.
 We found it fascinating to visit rooms such as the Chamber of the Secret Chancellery, where the cabinets that used to contain top-secret documents are adorned with the coats-of-arms of the chancellors from 1268 onwards.
 The highlight of the tour for us was the visit to the two cells where Casanova was imprisoned.
 The tour must be booked in advance but it’s well worth it for the fascinating anecdotes.

 4 – GLAM at Palazzo Venart

 Venice has been somewhat lacking in world-class restaurants but that has changed with the arrival of GLAM at Palazzo Venart.
-Housed inside a stunning Italian palace, now a 5 star luxury hotel, the food is as refined as the surroundings.
+Housed inside a stunning Venetian palace, now a 5 star luxury hotel, the food is as refined as the surroundings.
 It’s the first Venice restaurant of Italy’s youngest two Michelin starred chef Enrico Bartolini.
 Enjoy a classic risotto and typical Venetian dishes before strolling in the hotel’s garden overlooking the Grand Canal.

 5 – Enrica Rocca Cookery School

 Enrica knows Venice like the back of her hand and is a skilled cook.
 When not catering for the most luxurious corporate and private events, she runs cookery classes from her colourful home.
 You’ll visit Rialto Food Market with her before rustling up some delicious dishes with real Italian flair.
 Her 2 daughters also teach you Italian cooking skills in Notting Hill, London.